BardicDefense/purple-hack/lore.md

 ### High-Hankle, Brackenwold, Tribania

 Population: 5,300.
-The seat of administrative power in the barony of the High Wold in Brackenwold lies to the south of Dolmenwood, amid a region of windswept grasslands and rolling hills.
-The baron is renowned for his lax attitude to the law, more interested in wine and debauchery than in the maintenance of order.
+The seat of administrative power in the barony of the High Wold in Brackenwold lies between Sterling and Dolmenwood, amid a region of windswept grasslands and rolling hills.
+The current baron is renowned for his lax attitude to the law, more interested in wine and debauchery than in the maintenance of order.
 High-Hankle has thus, in recent years, become a favoured haunt for jaded nobles and hedonists of all stripes.

 - _Exports: Woolen cloth, animal byproducts, grain & vegetables_
 - _Imports: Ale/beer, fine textiles, fish, salt, silk, spices, wine_